Frequently asked questions about Data Access and Use

 See our page on insurance for full details.

 Genomics England is wholly owned by the Department of Health and reports into the Secretary of State for Health.
-The decision on what will happen with the data after 2018 will therefore be made by the Secretary of State for Health following discussions with a range of interested parties, including patients and the public to ensure there is a lasting legacy from this landmark Project.
+The decision on what will happen with the data will therefore be made by the Secretary of State for Health following discussions with a range of interested parties, including patients and the public to ensure there is a lasting legacy from this landmark Project.

 The priorities of the government and Genomics England are to ensure that the identity of all participants is protected, the data storage and access to the dataset is secure, and researchers and clinicians have confidence in the dataset’s accuracy.
 To ensure public confidence in matters of confidentiality and access, this work is monitored by the Chief Medical Officer for England, who also sits on the board of Genomics England.
 Genomics England’s dataset is a national asset and it is this government’s clear policy that the dataset, as protected by its owner the Secretary of State for Health, will not be sold or distributed to third parties and that any income generated will be reinvested in health care and health research.